margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 'how to love as God loves'
 'through the darkness'
 I love to shift my perception to see people as God's daughters and sons

+## Unconditional Love ##
+Even after I've done something wrong, I can feel the love within.
+It's coming up for me to love all of those around me.
+Anything else is worry, and human judgment.
+I can drop this, and walk freely with the Lord, and the Love within.

 ## Attitude on Life ##
 I have sounded and attacked like President Donald Trump in some ways.